verdaccio/monorepo/plugins/aws-s3-storage/README.md

 * `config.yaml`, see [verdaccio documentation](https://verdaccio.org/docs/en/configuration.html)
 * The provided docker file allows to test the plugin, with no need for main verdaccio application
 * The provided docker-compose also provides minio in orchestration as a local substitute for S3 backend
-* Create and set content of `registry.envs` as follows.
+* Create and set content of `registry.env` as follows.
 This file does not exist on the repo and should be generated manually after cloning the project.

 ```
 AWS_ACCESS_KEY_ID=foobar